Licchavi Lyceum

 Answer: (A) 1 and 3 only

-Explanation: The One Health Mission integrates human, animal, and environmental health and focuses on tracking zoonotic diseases.
-However, it is not funded entirely by India, nor is India the first country in Asia to adopt this approach.
+Statements 1 and 3 are correct: the One Health Mission integrates human, animal, and environmental health, and focuses on tracking zoonotic diseases like Nipah and avian influenza.
+Statement 2 is incorrect as the mission involves international collaboration, and statement 4 is not factually accurate—India is not the first in Asia to adopt this approach.

 11. Consider the following statements regarding ‘Eat Right Station’ certification: